 The Muck Boot Chore boots would be a great choice if you need an all-around work boot with a lot of water resistance and don't intend to be using it below 20°F. They're stable and grippy enough for loose and wet surfaces, and they'll keep you comfortable in (physically) uncomfortable situations.
 Due to their weight, they're not as ideal for long days as some of the other models, but this extra weight is only because they're stiffer and more protective.
 We can see these being perfect for year-round farm and ranching work.

-At $125, these boots aren't cheap (and cost similar to the Editors' Choice Bogs Ultra Classic High) but they're definitely worth the money if you're going use these boots for the tough jobs they're meant for.
+These boots aren't cheap (and cost similar to the Editors' Choice Bogs Ultra Classic High) but they're definitely worth the money if you're going use these boots for the tough jobs they're meant for.
 You won't want these if you're just traipsing around town, but they're a solidly waterproof work boot and we wish we'd had them on some of our farming jobs.

 Overall, The Original Muck Boot Chore Hi boots impressed us, and we've seen people wearing boots like these in farms and ranches around the world.
 They'll last for years and keep you comfortable in ways that cheaper boots can't.
 These boots are admittedly very similar to the Editors' Choice Bogs Ultra Classic High - the Chore boots cost the same, have a similar aesthetic, and are more waterproof (they don't have the easy handles), and a little harder to use.
 That being said, we're sure you'd be happy enough with either.
 But due to a few small nitpicks, we liked the Bogs just a little bit more.

 — Richard Forbes